deeperdolphin/papers/spectrum.md

 3) Spectrum for domain adaptation and transfer learning: Spectrum's ability to quickly adapt a pretrained model with limited computational resources makes it well-suited for domain adaptation and transfer learning scenarios.
 Investigating Spectrum's performance on these tasks is an important direction for future research.

-4) Scaling up Spectrum to larger models and datasets: While we focused on relatively small models (< 1B parameters) in this work, scaling Spectrum to truly massive models like GPT-3 is an exciting challenge.
-This may require new techniques for efficiently computing SNR and parallelizing training across multiple devices.
+4) Scaling up Spectrum to larger models and datasets: While we focused on relatively small models (< 9B parameters) in this work, we show real world examples of how we've used Spectrum to train our Dolphin family of LLMs.
+Scaling beyond the ~140B parameter model sizes while maintaining efficiensy is an exciting area of research.

 5) Applying Spectrum to other modalities: Although we focused on language modeling in this paper, the core ideas behind Spectrum are model-agnostic.
 Exploring how Spectrum can be adapted to other domains like computer vision and speech recognition is a promising avenue for future work.

-In conclusion, Spectrum is a powerful and efficient method for training large language models that achieves strong performance while significantly reducing computational costs.
+Spectrum is a powerful and efficient method for training large language models that achieves strong performance while significantly reducing computational costs.
 We believe that Spectrum is an important step towards making large-scale language model training more accessible and environmentally friendly.
 We hope that our work will inspire further research on efficient training techniques and help democratize access to state-of-the-art language models.